Matthew-Hiebing/Math-Practice-101-React/README.md

 This project was created to handle the front-end from the Django-based Python Math Game [Website](https://math-game-django.herokuapp.com/).
 The original project used Django for the front and back-end.
 [Here](https://github.com/Matthew-Hiebing/Python-Math-Game) is a link to the original Django project repo if you want check it out.

-The newest version of this webpage uses React for the frontend and can be found [here](https://math-game-react-frontend.herokuapp.com/).
+The newest version of this webpage uses React for the frontend and Django for the backend.
+It can be found [here](https://math-game-react-frontend.herokuapp.com/).
 The server may take some time to spin up, please be patient and/or refresh the page if its not working.

 ## Installation
 First install [node](https://math-game-react-frontend.herokuapp.com/).
 Once node is installed, install the following packages: